hollypartridge/B-Fly-GA-Project-2/README.md

 ![Tarot Reading](/assets/tarot-reading.png)

 #### All Cards
 We created an index page in our app to display all the cards in the tarot deck, with each card linking to its own individual show page.
 Here we came up against a couple of issues with our API: it didn't have any images and it didn't have a single end point.
-To get around the images issue we uploaded the images to imgur and created an object in a seperate file `images.js` that contained links to these images, with keys that matched the `name_short` key of our API.
+To get around the images issue we uploaded the images to imgur and created an object in a separate file `images.js` that contained links to these images, with keys that matched the `name_short` key of our API.
 To address the end point issue we linked to `/tarot/${card.name_short}` on the index page and then used `useParams` and a filter to access the data from the API on the show page.

 ```js
 const [cards, setCards] = React.useState([])